Radio Corporation of China

 Radio Corporation of China (中國無線電公司) was the first radio station in China.

 History

-It was founded in January 1923 by New Zealander Ernest George Hayward Osborn.
-It was not a radio station run by Chinese citizens, and was shut down by the Northern warlords before 1927.
+It was founded in January 1923 by New Zealander Ernest George Hayward Osborn, but it was not a radio station run by Chinese citizens and was shut down by the Northern warlords before 1927.

 Influence

 Radio stations became a new communication method, and the first Chinese-run radio station was established in Harbin.
 It went into operation in October 1926.
 Privately run stations were established in Shanghai in March 1927.

-The technology became vital to the struggle between the Communist Party of China and the Nationalist Party.
+The technology became vital to the war between the Chinese Communist Party and the Nationalist Party.
 The first major Chinese radio station established with a legit infrastructure was the Central Broadcasting System in 1928 by the Nationalist Party.
-The CPC would establish the Yan'an Xinhua Broadcasting Station in 1940.
+The CCP would establish the Yan'an Xinhua Broadcasting Station in 1940.